 If you tend to lose or forget things, the Go Card may not be for you.
 If you lose it, you can't get a replacement - or a refund.

-While you're evaluating the best way to save money for your trip, you should also check the Hollywood CityPass and Southern California CityPass, which offer more (and different) attractions.
+While you're evaluating the best way to save money for your trip, you should also check the Southern California CityPass, which offers more (and different) attractions.
 Find out more about whether it's the right choice for you in the Southern California CityPASS guide.

 Inside Look at the Included AttractionsIn the Los Angeles area, you'll find lots of attractions with big admission prices, especially the theme parks and big family destinations, with a handful of them charging more than $50 per adult ticket.
 For some visitors, these places are the reason they want to visit LA, but others want to avoid them.
 Your personal preferences will influence how valuable a Go Los Angeles Card is to you and there are plenty of things to do in LA that cost little or nothing.
 These insights may help you make sense of it all.